Support to the generation and the development of start-ups and spin-offs

 SINDREL

 SINDREL is a medical device that optimizes drug therapy management by exploiting graphene’s chemical and physical properties.
 This technology enables programmable and precise drug delivery, tailored to the patient’s needs.
-This increases the effectiveness of therapy and minimizes the risk of dosing errors, improving the patients’ quality of life, especially for the chronically ill.
+This increases the effectiveness of therapy and minimizes the risk of dosing errors, improving the patients’ quality of life.

 Sniff-nano – CyNexo Srl

-Sniff-nano, developed by CyNexo Srl, is a device for early screening of neurodegenerative diseases, such as Alzheimer’s and Parkinson’s.
-Sniff-nano overcomes the limitations of current manual tests by taking advantage of digitized stimulation of the sense of smell, whose loss is linked to the onset of these diseases.
-In this way, the device, which can be used in both clinical and home settings, facilitates timely diagnoses.
+Sniff-nano, by CyNexo Srl, is a device for early screening of neurodegenerative diseases.
+It overcomes the limitations of current manual tests by taking advantage of digitized stimulation of the sense of smell, whose loss is linked to the onset of these diseases.
+In this way, the device, suited for both clinical and home settings, facilitates timely diagnoses.